priyang12/Sqlite-Viewer/README.md

 - [x] CSV export of table data.
 - [x] Add and remove filters.
 - [x] Table diagrams using React-flow
+- [x] Wrapped component and routes in Error-boundary
 - [] Query Builder and Exe query
+- [] add help and support page.

 ## bugs